MattKuhn123/MattKuhn123.github.io/_posts/2027-07-31-writing-automated-integration-tests-in-ci.markdown

 For me, one thing I noticed about "verifying" code was that I cared *less* about AI's adherence to what we in the community call "clean" code.
 To some degree, I didn't want the code to be a mess, but I also know that all code eventually becomes a "giant turd ball," anyway.
 To quote Dale Gribble, I felt that my code-reading verification needed only go so far as to "make sure my air is clean and that my food has only an _acceptable_ amount of rat feces in it".

 My new way of thinking became something like: _"Who cares if I read every line of code to verify that the DRY principle wasn't violated.
-Doesn't it matter more if it does what it is supposed to do?"_
+Doesn't it matter more if it does what it is supposed to do?
+What's the best way to verify **that**?"_

 So I started to think of the code almost as a black box that had a certain set of inputs and outputs.